MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/install-and-configure-distribution-points.md

 -   **Validate**: Starts the process to validate the integrity of the content files in the package.
 To view the results of the content validation process, in the **Monitoring** workspace, expand **Distribution Status**, and then choose the **Content Status** node.

 -   **Redistribute**: Copies all of the content files in the package to the distribution point, and overwrites the existing files.
-You typically use this operation to repair content files in the package.
+You typically use this action to repair content files in the package.

 -   **Remove**: Removes the content files from the distribution point for the package.

 ### Content validation
 Specify whether to set a schedule to validate the integrity of content files on the distribution point.
 When you enable content validation on a schedule, Configuration Manager starts the process at the scheduled time, and all content on the distribution point is verified.
 You can also configure the content validation priority.
 By default, the priority is set to **Lowest**.

 To view the results of the content validation process, in the **Monitoring** workspace, expand **Distribution Status**, and then choose the **Content Status** node.
-The content for each package type (for example, application, software update package, and boot image) is displayed.
+The content for each package type (for example, application, software update package, and boot image) is shown.

 > [!WARNING]
 >  Although you specify the content validation schedule by using the local time for the computer, the Configuration Manager console shows the schedule in UTC.